AboyInSea/FABLAB_2020fall/README.md

  In this assignment, at the beginning, I can't find the address of my 1602lcd(driver board is PCF8574T).
 Even I used [scanner](hw3/scanner.ino), it showed that No I2C devices found.
 It drove me crazy and just killed meI a nice weekend.
 But I changed another lcd screen with same driver board PCF8574T, I sucessfully found the correct address is 0x27.
 Until now I still  can not figure out the reason.

 ## WEEK 4: Build A 2 Axis Machine With An Actuator
+This is a teamwork assignment, I work with [Ze Song(宋泽)](https://github.com/Kagamine-Rin/Fablab-Course-Shanghaitech).

 ## WEEK 5: 3D Scanning
 1. Scan myself and get an obj file.